-This component will also include a short conducting exam, held in the final studio of T2.
+This component will also include a short conducting exam, held in the final lecture/studio of T1.
+(This will be a longer than usual lecture/studio in order to adequately accommodate the assessment process)

-Students will do a minimum of 1 in-class performance in T1 and 2 in-class performances in T3.
+Students will do a minimum of 1 in-class performance in T2 and 2 in-class performances in T3.
 These performances are group performances, as noted for assessment task 4.